Pacific Wrecks

 Aircraft History

 Built by Consolidated at San Diego.
+Constructors Number 4537.
 At the factory completed with an aluminum finish.
 Delivered to the U.S. Army Air Force (USAAF) as B-24J-170-CO Liberator serial number 44-40601.
 Ferried overseas via Hickam Field then across the Pacific to the South Pacific (SOPAC).

 Wartime History

-Assigned to the 13th Air Force (13th AF), 307th Bombardment Group (307th BG), 424nd Bombardment Squadron.
-Nicknamed "Burma" with the nose art of a girl wearing a skirt and her hands above her head, named after a character from "Terry and the Pirates" comic strip.
+Assigned to the 13th Air Force (13th AF), 307th Bombardment Group (307th BG), 424th Bombardment Squadron (424th BS).
+Nicknamed "Burma" in a cursive font with the nose art of a girl wearing a skirt and her hands above her head, named after a character from "Terry and the Pirates" comic strip.
 On the right side of the nose was a scoreboard with missions flown indicated by stars and three enemy aircraft claimed as shot down.
-On the left and right side of the nose was "601" in black stencil.
-On both sides of the tail was the Long Ranger logo in a circle with a horizontal stripe at the top of the tail.
+On the left and right side of the nose was "601" in black stencil (last three digits of the serial number).
+On both sides of the tail was the Long Ranger motif in a circle with a horizontal stripe at the top of the tail.

 Mission History